-I am a Fellow of the English Association, a Fellow of the Higher Education Academy, an Honorary Lifetime Member of the British Association for Romantic Studies and am Vice Chair and a Trustee of the registered charity the John Clare Society.
+I am a Fellow of the English Association, a Fellow of the Higher Education Academy (AdvanceHE), an Honorary Lifetime Member of the British Association for Romantic Studies and am Vice Chair and a Trustee of the registered charity the John Clare Society.
 Across 2021 to 2022 I will be working for the Research Excellence Framework, as an assessor on Sub-panel 27: English Language and Literature.

-I am External Examiner on the BA English at Aberystwyth University and on the MLitt (English) at the University of Dundee.
+I am currently External Examiner on the BA English at Warwick University.

 I teach and research Romantic-period literature and culture, ecology and literature, working-class literature (1800 to the present), textual criticism and critical theory (especially ecocriticism), and contemporary Scottish literature.

 The highlights of my research include a study of contemporary Scottish novelist James Kelman, a campaign to challenge the private copyright to John Clare’s work in two collections of his poetry and associated publications, and my ongoing editorship of the John Clare Society Journal.
 I appeared recently in Andrew Kötting's feature film By Our Selves (2015), talking about Clare.
 In 2014 I organised the 150th anniversary conference on John Clare.
 The collection of original essays on John Clare I co-edited with Scott McEathron of Southern Illinois University, was published by Cambridge University Press in July 2015, and is now out in paperback.
-My monograph John Clare: Nature, Criticism and History, was published in September 2017 by Palgrave.
-I discuss it here.
+My monograph John Clare: Nature, Criticism and History, was published in September 2017 by Palgrave, and I discuss it here.
 I co-edited another collection of essays on Clare with Dr Erin Lafford (University of Derby), called Palgrave Advances in John Clare Studies, published in 2020.

 John Clare (1793–1864) has long been recognized as one of England's foremost poets of nature, landscape and rural life.
 Scholars and general readers alike regard his tremendous creative output as a testament to a probing and powerful intellect.
 Clare was that rare amalgam ‒ a poet who wrote from a working-class, impoverished background, who was steeped in folk and ballad culture, and who yet, against all social expectations and prejudices, read and wrote himself into a grand literary tradition.
 All the while he maintained a determined sense of his own commitments to the poor, to natural history and to the local.
 Through the diverse approaches of ten scholars, this collection shows how Clare's many angles of critical vision illuminate current understandings of environmental ethics, aesthetics, Romantic and Victorian literary history, and the nature of work.